FRAC3 laser hair removal at Monarch MD West Vancouver

 Hair growth cycles in plain language

-• Anagen is the active growth phase and is typically the most responsive.
+• Anagen is the active growth phase and is typically the most responsive to treatment.

-• Catagen is a transition phase where the follicle is changing.
+• Catagen is a transition phase where the follicle is changing state.

-• Telogen is a resting phase where the hair is not strongly connected.
+• Telogen is a resting phase where the hair is not strongly connected to the follicle.

 This is why spacing matters.
-We want repeated sessions to catch new hairs as they enter the active phase.
+Repeated sessions catch new hairs as they enter the active growth phase.

 What to expect